emilyfeder/canjs-tutorial-with-express/Readme.md

 database adapter, which will allow sequelize to talk to your database.
 For example to use mariadb, I installed mariasql.
 - Rename config/config_sanitized.js to config/config.js and set the options to use your new database connection.
 - Run the migrations to initialize the database schema
+- Start the server:
+    node server.js
+- Point your browser to localhost:4000/

 ###Installing MariaDB on a Mac